avitkauskas/mojo-datastructs/README.md

-# Some missing datastructures for mojo
+# Some missing data structures for mojo
 ## Deque (double-ended queue)